ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

   isFollowing: true
  }
  ```
 Above, `PERSON` refers to the User profile being rendered currently - this could be your currently logged-in user _or_ any other User on your site!

+If you haven't already, make sure you commit your code to github so you don't lose any changes!

 ### End Result, Step 1🏅- `http://localhost:3000`
 Time to step back and take a look at your hard work!

 At the end of Step 1, you should be able to login, view profile pages, view other profiles, and follow other users.

 Hooray!
 You've just built the fundamentals of a social network!
 Now it's time to take those users and associate more data with them in the form of tweets.

+If you haven't already, make sure you commit your code to github so you don't lose any changes!

 ## Step 2: Creating and Viewing Tweets 🍔